 - More Variety of Brush Attachments

-For an upright, the brush is built into the body and is often belt driven.
+For an upright, the brush is built into the body and is often belt-driven.
 With canisters, the brush must be powered through the hose or be air-driven.
-The electrically powered brush can be turned off by a switch, but an air-driven brush cannot be turned off at all.
-While air-driven brushes are cheaper and effective for low-pile carpet, they are not ideal for hardwood floors.
+The electrically powered brush can be turned off by a switch, but an air-driven brush cannot be turned off completely.
+However, they can usually be slowed down.

-If you are buying a relatively cheap canister and it comes with a motorized brush, then it is important to make sure it can either be turned off.
-This will prevent the brush from throwing dust around.
+If you are buying a relatively cheap canister and it comes with a motorized brush, then it is important to make sure it can be turned off.
+This will prevent the brush from throwing dirt and debris around.

 Bag or Bagless?